-Welcome to the 2017-2018 School Year!
-I hope you had a fantastic summer and are now ready to begin another school year.
+Welcome to the 2019-2020 School Year!
+I hope you have enjoyed the summer break and are excited to start the new school year!

-As a student in the Escambia County School District, you will be afforded a multitude of wonderful educational opportunities provided within our school district.
-The start of each year is exciting because of the renewed energy and all the possibilities that working together provides.
+This may be your first year in the Escambia County School District, or you may entering your senior year; either will provide a multitude of wonderful educational opportunities just waiting for you.
+The beginning of each school year is both exciting and distinctive.
+I encourage you to embrace all the possibilities that working together provides.

-Success begins with laying a foundation for high expectations.
-This handbook outlines the rights and responsibilities that are critical to your learning environment.
-Please take the time to review and become familiar with the standards of behavior so you can be successful and better focused on your studies.
+The Student Rights and Responsibilities Handbook contains information that is critical to your learning environment.
+Please take the time to review this handbook and become familiar with the standards of behavior so you can be successful and better focused on your studies.
+Your parents will also will also find this information to be a useful resource and reference guide.

-Teachers, support personnel, counselors, and administrators stand ready to assist you with the preparation for your future.
-Everyone is rooting for each student's academic and extracurricular success, but the truth is, your success story begins with YOU!
-It is important for you to possess character, integrity, and purpose for your life.
+Please remember your success story begins with YOU!
+It is important for you to possess character, integrity, as well as a purpose for your life.
+Teachers, support personnel, counselors, and administrators are ready to help you begin the journey to your future.
 Someday you will graduate and leave our school district.
-In doing so, we want you to exit with the confidence that you are well-prepared to be trustworthy, hardworking, wise and capable of honorable service to your family, community, and nation.
+In doing so, we want you to be ready!
+We want you to be trustworthy, hard-working, wise and capable of honorable service to your family, community and nation.

-I encourage you to embrace this school year with winning interpersonal skills, leadership traits and high academic aspirations.
+You are encouraged to embrace this school year; to develop strong interpersonal skills, leadership traits and high academic aspirations.
 Trust in who you are and who you are capable of becoming.
 Together, let's make this the best school year ever!